mike-ward/mike-ward.github.io/_posts/2008-10-09-true-knowledge.md

   * List the US states as of the third July 1832?
   * Is a Dolphin a mammal?

 The Internet Answer Engine™ [true knowledge](http://www.trueknowledge.com) aims to fix that problem.
 They’re pioneering technology improves Internet search by understanding complex questions and finding known facts.
 It’s a hugely cool and ambitious idea.
-Early beta’s were slow and a bit frustrating but the newest release appears to be much more polished and useable.
-The demo video is an excellent walkthrough with commentary.
+Early beta’s were slow and a bit frustrating but the newest release appears to be much more polished and usable.
+The demo video is an excellent walk-through with commentary.

 I’ve been given 20 invites to this invitation only beta.
 First come, first serve.